iamdoublea/LSTM-RNN-Simple-FakeNewsClassifier/README.md

 (Note: All kinds of Hyperparameter tunings are avoided because of system constrain)

-Now, here I took a dataset from Kaggle and used it to train an LSTM RNN to created network of neurons with 100 neurons and a vector feature dimension of 40.
+Now, here I took a dataset from Kaggle and used it to train an LSTM RNN to create a network of neurons with 100 neurons and a vector feature dimension of 40.

 The steps taken here are
 1) Data Cleaning and Preprocessing - Using Stopwords and Stemming